-Unlike the private sector, which has largely shifted to 401(k) plans, state and local governments overwhelmingly offer their employees defined benefit (DB) pension plans.
+Unlike the private sector, which has largely shifted to account-based defined contribution (DC) plans, state and local governments overwhelmingly offer their employees defined benefit (DB) pension plans.
 These plans provide a fixed stream of income for government workers in retirement and lead governments to shoulder the investment and mortality risk associated with the obligations.
-While a small number of state governments has begun to offer defined contribution or hybrid plans to new hires rather than DB plans, traditional DB plans still cover approximately 90 percent of public sector workers and represent more than 90 percent of assets (Munnell et al., 2014).
+While a small number of state governments have begun to offer DC or hybrid plans to new hires rather than DB plans, traditional DB plans still cover approximately 90 percent of public sector workers and represent more than 90 percent of assets (Munnell et al., 2014).